fjbender/mwm2/README.md

 * `composer install`
 * `cp endoints.neon.dist endpoints.neon`
 * Edit `endpoints.neon` to your needs
+* Ensure that `.env` is configured correctly
 * Serve, e.g. using the `symfony` CLI tool: `symfony server:start`
+* Spin up a quick RabbitMQ: `docker run -d --hostname my-rabbit --name some-rabbit -p 5672:5672 -p 15672:15672 rabbitmq:3-management`

-You can test the application by posting a `x-www-form-urlencoded` POST request with `id=tr_12345` as payload to `http://localhost:8000/webhook` (or wherever you run the application).
+You can then test the application by posting a `x-www-form-urlencoded` POST request with `id=tr_12345` as payload to `http://localhost:8000/webhook` (or wherever you run the application).

-To consume the queued up webhooks and forward them to the configured endpoints, you'd need to spin up a [worker](https://symfony.com/doc/current/messenger.html#consuming-messages-running-the-worker).
+To consume the queued up webhooks and forward them to the configured endpoints, you'd need to spin up a [worker](https://symfony.com/doc/current/messenger.html#consuming-messages-running-the-worker):

+`php bin/console messenger:consume async -vv`

 When deploying in production, observe the [hints](https://symfony.com/doc/current/messenger.html#deploying-to-production) in the Symfony docs about running the workers.